A North Carolina family called police for help when Matt Oxendine threatened suicide. Instead, deputies killed him.

 Matt Oxendine was well known to the Robeson County Sheriff’s department.
 He had called them several times over many years threatening to kill himself and shoot deputies.

-In one incident in 2004, officers were called because of a domestic violence incident involving another of the brothers.
-That brother left the house as officers were arriving, and Matt got a rifle and said he was going to go after him.
+In 2004, officers were called because of a domestic violence incident involving another of the brothers.
+That brother left the house as officers were arriving, and while officers were in the house, Matt got a rifle and said he was going to go after him.

 As Matt walked down the hall, Greg said, the gun went off into the floor.